By Anthony Caruso III | Publisher

 “My dad had a friend — unfortunately, he passed away — who used to race a car named the Chi-town Shaker,” Splingaire said.
 “We were thinking about names to put on the car, and he thought it would be a good name and tribute to him.”

 In her racing career, she has won five national events.

 “It is very difficult to win a national event,” she said.
 “There are so many people, who you come across at these tracks, that have been racing for years, who have not been able to win one.
 I’m talking about 20-or-30-years and they may not have ever won one.
-I was lucky enough to win my first win in 2008 at St. Louis and in that same year, I won my second won.
+I was lucky enough to win my first win in 2008 at St. Louis and in that same year, I won my second win.
 It is an unbelievable thing.
 The next year, I won another, but after that, I didn’t win another until 2015.
-Drag racing is a very humbling sport, because one day, you can be on top, then the next event, you can lose in the first-round.
+Drag racing is a very humbling sport, because one day, you can be on top, then in the next event, you can lose in the first round.
 You have to be able to handle that.